 - January 30, 1996: Consumers’ Association of Canada (CAC) letter to CRTC re: complaint by Cable Watch

-- March 8, 1996: The Alliance of Seniors to Protect Canada’s Social Programs letter to CRTC about the Cable Watch complaint, which was copied to the prime prime minister and three other politicians
+- March 8, 1996: The Alliance of Seniors to Protect Canada’s Social Programs letter to CRTC about the Cable Watch complaint

 - March 8, 1996: CRTC letter to Rogers Cablesystems Ltd. (Rogers) and Canadian Cable Television Association (CCTA)